fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 }
 ```

-the page is not going to display the content defined within the Footer component, and instead React only creates an empty <i>footer</i> element.
+the page is not going to display the content defined within the Footer component, and instead React only creates an empty [footer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer) element, i.e. the built-in HTML element instead of the custom React element of the same name.
 If you change the first letter of the component name to a capital letter, then React creates a <i>div</i>-element defined in the Footer component, which is rendered on the page.

 Note that the content of a React component (usually) needs to contain **one root element**.
 If we, for example, try to define the component <i>App</i> without the outermost <i>div</i>-element: